Am0rphous/Awesome/Cybersecurity and sysadmin tools /README.md

 - [Stenographer](https://github.com/google/stenographer) - packet capture solution which aims to quickly spool all packets to disk, then provide simple, fast access to subsets of those packets.
 - [The Shadow Simulator](https://github.com/shadow/shadow) - Shadow is a unique discrete-event network simulator that runs real applications like Tor, and distributed systems of thousands of nodes on a single machine.
 - [Trippy](https://github.com/fujiapple852/trippy) - A network diagnostic tool
+- [WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner.
+Can be used to notify about new hosts and monitor host online/offline history

   ### DHCP
   - [DhTest](https://github.com/saravana815/dhtest) - A DHCP client simulation on linux.
 It can simulates multiple DHCP clients behind a network device.
 It can help in testing the DHCP servers or in testing switch/router by loading the device with multiple DHCP clients.